nike1994/SchoolSite/README.md

 * TabulatorJS 4.9.3

 ## Features
+* After starting the application creates the database itself
 * Admin can create pages with posts
 * Admin can create accounts for pupils, parents and teachers
 * Admin can create class